tbrown1979/Idiot-proof-ttt-server-setup-docker/README.md

 ## Attach

 See nothing?
 That's good.
-The container is not in 'detached mode'.
+The container is now in 'detached mode'.
 To interact with the console use
 ```
 ~$ sudo docker ps